 I am an Assistant Professor of Sociology at Rice University.
 My research examines how individuals make decisions in organizations and economic markets, how these decisions are influenced by interaction with others, and how these decisions reproduce existing demographic and geographic inequalities.

-In my book, Upsold (under contract with The University of Chicago Press), I investigate how people choose where to live and how much to spend in the housing market.
+In my book, Upsold (to be published in 2020 by The University of Chicago Press), I investigate how people choose where to live and how much to spend in the housing market.
 Drawing on more than two years of ethnographic fieldwork analyzing interactions between real estate agents and prospective homebuyers, Upsold presents an in-depth account of the social influences that come together during the sales process.
-The book shows how agents do emotion work to get buyers to fall for particular units.
-It shows that the way buyers and agents interact has consequences for how much buyers pay.
-And it shows how agents’ assessment of neighborhoods and buyers matter for the cultural meaning and demographic make up of different places.
-The book offers a new perspective on markets, revealing how intermediaries like real estate agents set the terms for our most important economic decisions.
+The book shows how interactions between agents and buyers created buyers' preferences, including their price preferences, and that agents’ assessment of neighborhoods and buyers matter for the cultural meaning and demographic make up of different places.
+Upsold offers a new perspective on markets, revealing how intermediaries like real estate agents set the terms for our most important economic decisions.

 Other research focuses on discrimination in economic transactions, how recent changes in the production of news and the journalism labor market have affected the institutional pressures faced by journalism schools, and how sociology conceptualizes the self.
 A new project uses computational methods to examine the relationship between online advertisements for rental housing, housing prices, and various forms of residential segregation.
 Another tracks households' residential mobility and financial security in the wake of Hurricane Harvey and shows how disasters produce within neighborhood inequality,

-My work has received funding from the National Science Foundation and the Tow-Knight Center, and awards from the American Sociological Association, the Society for the Advancement of Socio-Economics, the Eastern Sociological Society, and the Society for the Study of Social Problems.
+My work has received funding from the National Science Foundation, The Russell Sage Foundation, and the Tow-Knight Center, and awards from the American Sociological Association, the Society for the Advancement of Socio-Economics, the Eastern Sociological Society, and the Society for the Study of Social Problems.

 Besbris, Max and Jacob William Faber.
 2017.
 "Investigating the Relationship Between Real Estate Agents, Segregation, and House Prices."
 Sociological Forum 32: 805-73.